BRIGHT MINDS—Proven Ways to Reduce the Risk of Alzheimer’s Disease and Dementia

 Memories make up the fabric of our lives.
 When memory problems occur, it’s like losing important pieces of ourselves, and it can impair every aspect of our lives.
 No problem is more closely associated with memory loss than Alzheimer’s disease, one of the most feared and devastating illnesses of all.
-Over 6 million Americans are currently living with Alzheimer’s, and that number is expected to triple in the next 30 years, and there is no cure on the horizon.

-Brain imaging research, including a study in Neurodegenerative Disease, shows that changes in the brain associated with Alzheimer’s begin decades before symptoms appear.
-The best way to sharpen your memory, reverse brain aging, and prevent Alzheimer’s and other forms of dementia is to eliminate, prevent, or treat all of the risk factors that steal your mind.
-The mnemonic BRIGHT MINDS will help you remember the 11 major risk factors for memory loss, including Alzheimer’s disease and other dementias.
+Additional brain-imaging research, including a study in Neurodegenerative Disease, shows that changes in the brain associated with Alzheimer’s begin decades before symptoms appear.
+This research suggests that the best way to sharpen your memory, reverse brain aging, and prevent Alzheimer’s and other dementia types is to eliminate, prevent, or treat all of the risk factors that steal your mind.

 11 MAJOR RISK FACTORS FOR MEMORY LOSS

-B is for blood flow.
+B is for blood flow and high blood pressure.

 Blood flow is critical for brain health.
 Surprisingly, the blood vessels that feed our brain cells age faster than those neurons, so keeping your brain healthy means taking care of your blood vessels.
-A history of hypertension, heart disease, stroke, or a lack of physical exercise are risk factors for blood flow problems.

-R is for retirement and aging.
+R is for retirement, aging, and cognitive decline.

-When you stop learning your brain starts dying.
-Your brain is like a muscle—the more you use it, the more you can use.
 Advancing age is the single most important risk for memory loss and Alzheimer’s disease.
-A lack of new learning, social isolation, and loneliness increase the risk of memory problems.
+A lack of new learning, social isolation, and loneliness increase the risk of age-related cognitive decline and memory problems.

 I is for inflammation.

 Chronic inflammation harms your organs and can destroy your brain.
 Eating a diet of fast foods and processed foods is pro-inflammatory.
-Having low omega-3 levels or high C-reactive protein levels in the blood are indicators of high inflammation.

 G is for genetics.

 Having a family history of Alzheimer’s disease or other forms of dementia increases your risk.
 However, a genetic vulnerability is not a death sentence.
-It should be a wake-up call.

 H is for head trauma.